CalebBarnes/gatsby-theme-headless-wordpress/README.md

 ## Roadmap

-- Support CPT archive pages - In progress
+- ~~Support CPT archive pages~~ - ✔ Completed in 0.1.0
-- Add options to pass additional data to page context
+- Add options to pass additional data to page context - 💥In progress
 - Add options to have more control over the templates folder structure
 - Allow more generic page components to be used across different post types similar to WP template hierarchy